Library Renovation

 Phase 1 – the outside part – is nearly complete:

-• Finish the a curb cut-out on McClure for safe patron drop-off.
+• New curb cut-out on McClure for safe patron drop-off.

-• Finish cleaning the outside of the building, including terra cotta around the front door.
+• Outside of the building, cleaned and repointed, including terra cotta trim.

-Phase 2 is slated to start in the spring and will include:
+Phase 2 is slated to start in August, 2026, and will include:

 • The elevator (!)